ilyoungkim/Bumper-1/README.md

 |password|String|Yes|Password to log in with|

 On successful login, user will be redirected to the admin panel (`/admin/`).
 On failure, they will stay on the page.
-##### /logout
+#### /logout
 Log out of the website
 Methods: GET
 Parameters: None
-If the user is logged in they will be redirected to the login page (`/auth/login`).
+After logging out the user will be taken to the login page.
-##### /register
+#### /register
 Signs the user up for an administrator account if there is not already one.
 Methods: GET/POST
 Parameters:

 |Name|Type|Required|Description|